-Snakes and ladders: SoftBank Vision Fund's climbing, sliding valuations
+Factbox: Snakes and ladders- SoftBank Vision Fund's climbing, sliding valuations

 * The fund has invested $71.4 billion in 83 firms, recording $20.2 billion in investment gains and distributing $6.4 billion to its investors as at the end of June.

 * SoftBank contributed $20.5 billion to the fund.
-The firm has $25.3 billion in unrealized investment gains, $3.2 billion in undistributed manager performance fees and $1.6 billion in realized proceeds.
+The firm has $25.3 billion in unrealised investment gains, $3.2 billion in undistributed manager performance fees and $1.6 billion in realised proceeds.

 * The Vision Fund’s $20.2 billion of investment gains are mostly on paper and its valuations are under growing downward pressure as shares in four of the fund’s five listed portfolio firms have fallen sharply in the three months through September.